ogbon/Task_Management_API/README.md

 | PUT    | Update a task                           | `/tasks/:id`                                           |
 | PUT    | Update task status                      | `/tasks/:id/status`                                    |
 | DELETE | Delete a task                           | `/tasks/:id`                                           |

+### Documentation
+Insert the port number you used in the position where `port` is written in documentation url.

+The API documentation is available [here](http://localhost:port/docs/).